 The first chapel was built on the north side of the yard in 1825 and enlarged in 1861.
 It was followed by this church built on the site of twelve cottages.

 The Old Manse in the corner of the yard was converted in the 1980s for use as a halfway house to help long term patients leaving psychiatric hospitals.
-The buildings in the yard have been converted to private housing whilst the church is being similarly redeveloped.
+All the buildings in the yard have now been converted to private housing as has the church.